fimoengine/emf-rfcs/text/0005-emf-core-base.md

 [motivation]: #motivation

-As software grows in complexity, it tends to become more tightly integrated and their subsystems more tightly coupled.
+As software grows in complexity, it tends to become more tightly integrated, and their subsystems more tightly coupled.
 Such a tight coupling reduces flexibility and re-usability, and modifying it becomes a hassle.
 Because of that, many developers are forced to constantly reinvent the wheel, which takes time and manpower.
 This becomes apparent, when we look at the plethora of existing game engines.